-Switch SW4-8 is used to configure the overall operating mode of the Model 233.
-Understanding how the two modes impact overall system operation will ensure that correct operation and maximum usability will occur.
+Switches SW4-7 and SW4-8 are used to configure the overall operating mode of the Model 233.
+Understanding how the three modes impact overall system operation will ensure that correct operation and maximum usability will occur.
 When selected to the on-air mode, the main output will mute whenever a talkback function is active.
 The LED indicators associated with the main output will light accordingly.
-The on-air mode should be selected for all on-air broadcast applications.
+The on-air mode should be selected for all onair broadcast applications.
 It's imperative that the main output be muted whenever on-air talent is using one of the talkback functions to communicate with production personnel.